zz85/packet_radar/README.md

 - packet fight viz - visualizes and animates packets transferring between hosts.
 - packet stats - a dashboard showing real-time network telemetry like data rates.
 - packet top - shows top connections
-- packet tail - a simple packet log viwer
+- packet tail - a simple packet log viewer

 This started as a weekend project project for
 - playing around with rust